microsoft/dotnet/Documentation/compatibility/wpf-tabcontrol-selectionchanged-and-selectedcontent.md

 NotPlanned

 ### Change Description
-When its selection changes, a `T:System.Windows.Controls.TabControl` now updates the value of its `P:System.Windows.Controls.TabControl.SelectedContent` property before raising the `E:System.Windows.Controls.Primitives.Selector.SelectionChanged` event.
+Starting with the .NET Framework 4.7.1, a `T:System.Windows.Controls.TabControl` updates the value of its `P:System.Windows.Controls.TabControl.SelectedContent` property before raising the `E:System.Windows.Controls.Primitives.Selector.SelectionChanged` event, when its selection changes.

+In the .NET Framework 4.7 and earlier versions, the update to SelectedContent happened after the event.

 - [X] Quirked
 - [ ] Build-time break

 ### Recommended Action
-Apps that target the .NET Framework 4.7.1 or later can opt out of this change and use legacy behavior (updating SelectedContent after raising the SelectionChanged event) by adding the following to the `<runtime>` section of the application configuration file:
+Apps that target the .NET Framework 4.7.1 or later can opt out of this change and use legacy behavior by adding the following to the `<runtime>` section of the application configuration file:

    ```xml